minvws/nl-covid19-coronacheck-app-coordination/docs/error-handling.md

 x identifies in which main flow it happened (the number is assigned based on the order we added the feature to the app)

 Holder:
-* onboarding/startup flow is 0
+* onboarding/startup flow: 0
-* commercial test flow is 1
+* commercial test flow: 1
-* vaccination flow is 2
+* vaccination flow: 2
-* recovery flow is 3
+* recovery flow: 3
-* digid test flow is 4
+* digid test flow: 4
-* hkvi scan flow is 5
+* hkvi scan flow: 5

 Verifier:
-* onboarding/startup flow is 0
+* onboarding/startup flow: 0
-* scan flow is 1
+* scan flow: 1

+Print portal:
+* onboarding flow: 0
+* commercial test flow: 1
+* vaccination flow: 2
+* recovery flow: 3
+* digid test flow: 4

 ### Step

 yy identifies the step/call (within the flow, in 2 digits with 10-step increments so that later other steps can be injected), e.g for the vaccination flow:

-* 10 is event_providers refresh
+* event_providers refresh: 10
-* 20 is unomi
+* unomi: 20
-* 30 is event call
+* event call: 30
-* 40 is storing events
+* storing events: 40
-* 50 is nonce call,
+* nonce call: 50
-* 60 is signer call,
+* signer call: 60
-* 70 is storing credentials
+* storing credentials: 70

 See [Appendix A](#appendix-a) for the currently known steps for all major flows.